 - If you could be pregnant or are planning to become pregnant.

 - Before you are given this treatment, ask to read the manufacturer's printed information leaflet from inside the pack.
 The leaflet will give you more information about the vaccine and a full list of side-effects which you may experience from having it.

 - You will be given one dose of the vaccine by your doctor or nurse.
-It will be injected just underneath your skin, usually in your upper arm.
+It will be injected just underneath your skin or into a muscle, usually in your upper arm.

 Along with their useful effects, all medicines can cause unwanted side-effects although not everyone experiences them.
 Speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.

 |Common Zostavax® side-effects||What can I do if I experience this?|